Here you can see the first soccer balls which were used in the first

 was not cut as you can see.
 It was consisted of 18 leather panels.

-Available on store. |
+Available at store.

 |

-1962 SANTIAGO
+1962 CRACK

 |